simon-ritchie/apysc/docs_src/source/animation_base_target.md

 def on_animation_complete(
         e: ap.AnimationEvent[ap.Rectangle], options: dict) -> None:
     """
-    The handler will be called when the animation is completed.
+    The handler the animation calls when its end.

     Parameters
     ----------